MaksimShumko/Hough_Transform/README.txt

 This application detect straight lines on the picture or on the movie from the webcam in real time.
 Here used the Hough transform algorithm.

-Here is the OpenCV 3, Qt and Visual Studio 2015 Installation Tutorial on Windows 10 from Chris Dahms:
+Here is the OpenCV 3, Qt and Visual Studio 2015 Installation Tutorial on Windows 10 by Chris Dahms:

 https://www.youtube.com/watch?v=akAAAvGyLn0